 - A good credit history (we can still help if you don’t)

 Commercial lending is typically more restrictive to residential lending and that is reflected in a higher deposit requirement.
 At least 20% plus purchase costs will be required for purchase but in some cases utilising residential property as security for the purchase can reduce this.

-As well as the normal fees associated with the purchase of property like stamp duty and conveyancing you will need to plan for more expensive bank related costs including valuations, application and settlement fees.
-It is also worth noting that given the inherent risk in commercial property ownership you should expect to pay a higher rate of interest relative to residential property.
+As well as the normal fees associated with the purchase of property like stamp duty and conveyancing you will need to plan for more expensive lender related costs including valuations, application and settlement fees.
+It is also worth noting that given the inherent risk in commercial property ownership you should expect to pay a higher rate of interest and a reduced loan term relative to residential property.